-World AIDS Day is held on the 1st December each year and is an opportunity for people worldwide to unite in the fight against HIV, show their support for people living with HIV and to commemorate people who have died.
+World AIDS Day is held on the 1st December each year and is an opportunity for people worldwide to unite in the fight against HIV, show their support for people living with HIV, and to commemorate people who have died from AIDS.
 World AIDS Day was the first ever global health day, held for the first time in 1988.

 Too many people are thinking the grass is greener on the other side of the fence, when they need just to water the grass they are standing on and know their status.
 To date, more than 30 million people have died from AIDS, and some 34 million are currently infected with HIV, the virus that causes AIDS.
 1 in 5 people with HIV doesn’t know they have it.
 Get tested & know your status! #WorldAIDSDay

 Currently, only 30% of Americans who are infected are virologically suppressed.
 Identifying HIV-positive persons and improving the administration of care will increase the number of persons retained in care.
 Someday soon, we may be able to welcome a new generation into an AIDS-free world.